-This methodology uses an two fold approach to ensure students most at risk are identified in some way.
-Idaho first will award points for subgroups.
-If that is not possible, Idaho will combine the subgroups to ensure those students' Gerowth to Aachievement is built into the accountability matrix.
-Under the current system and without this grouping, it would be is possible and happens frequently for small subgroups of students to only be accounted for in the overall calculations and, therefore, masking their performance or gaps.
+This methodology uses an approach to ensure students most at risk are identified in some way.
+Idaho will combine the subgroups to ensure those students' Growth to Achievement is built into the accountability matrix.
+Under the current system and without this grouping, it is possible and happens frequently for small subgroups of students to only be accounted for in the overall calculations and, therefore, masking their performance or gaps.
 In the preliminary 2010-2011 calculations, only 40 out of 630 schools met the N>=25 threshold to have subgroup reporting in all subject areas and all four subgroups.

 An additional 16 schools had subgroups large enough for at least 10 of the 12 subgroup reporting categories.
 Conversely, with the "At-Risk" Subgroup definition, 535 out of 630 schools had a subgroup reporting in all three subject areas.
 This methodology includes all but 95 (15%) of Idaho schools without a subgroup reporting.
 For those schools without an "At-Risk" Subgroup, Idaho will employ a three-year median calculation to increase the N size and provide greater focus on subgroups.
 The three-year median methodology will include an additional 62 schools out of the 95 leaving only 33 schools without some kind of subgroup reporting.
 The three-year median will be deployed beginning with 2011-2012 data (only one year of data), adding a second year of data in 2012-2013 and the third year in 2013-2014.
 This is a significantly higher threshold and encompasses more attention to at-risk students than the singular group reporting and far more attention than even the Adequate Yearly Progress reporting has ever required.

-To ensure focused efforts on the correct students, Aall ESEA subgroup performance, including public reporting separately all ethnicity and races, will continue to be publicly reported as is currently the practice by Idaho for groups of N>=10.
+To ensure focused efforts on the correct students, all ESEA subgroup performance, including all ethnicity and races, will continue to be publicly reported as is currently the practice by Idaho for groups of N>=10.
 Therefore, in the Idaho Report Card, schools will have public proficiency and growth reporting for all races and ethnicities, free/reduced lunch eligible, students with disabilities, and Limited English Proficient students.
-This reporting provides transparency as well asand assists in highlighting the greatest needs.
+This reporting provides transparency and assists in highlighting the greatest needs.
 This reporting will also be used in building plans for One-, Two- and Three-Star Schools.

-Schools will receive a report that utilizes the elements reported in Table 9for the Star Rating system.
+Schools will receive a report that utilizes the elements reported in Table 9Table 9 for the Star Rating system.